adammatthes/figured-bass/README.md

 Run the script _install.sh_ to install requirements in addition to python.
 Those requirements include:

-- lilypond: think LaTeX for sheet music.
+- LilyPond: think LaTeX for sheet music.
 Go [here](https://lilypond.org/doc/v2.23/Documentation/web/index) for more information.

 - pygame: a library for making games, also happened to be one of the simpler ways to get a program to play a midi file.

 - timidity: this is the midi player pygame needed

-It might be worth mentioning that a function that sets up an output folder for the lilypond file uses the _find_ command as a check, in case your distribution doesn't have it.
+It might be worth mentioning that a function that sets up an output folder for the LilyPond file uses the _find_ command as a check, in case your distribution doesn't have it.

 ## Running the program